 My favorite example of framing is a story about Leslie Cameron.
 Leslie was once working with a client who had an Obsessive Compulsion for keeping her house clean.
 She went to the limits of placing sheets over her carpet and asked her children to hop over them to avoid dirt.
 So, Leslie as she started working with this client – asked her to look at a – very clean and spotless house where the carpet is without a spot -and Leslie whispered in her ears – “Do you know what this means?
 It means you are very lonely and there is no one in the house to make it dirty”.

 With that framing in place, Leslie had the full cooperation of the client’s unconscious to set her life in a new direction.

 As with every article so far.
 This one has a practice exercise as well.

 Ps: This is a series of articles designed to help you become a Master Communicator who can change mindsets and belief structures conversationally.
-Each article will provide the exercise that build in mastering the skill of conversational hypnosis.
+Each article will provide the exercise that build in mastering the skill of conversational programming.
 On this specific article, I want to give credit to Anand for his super fluency and translation of hypnotic language he learnt in english to Kannada.
-And also to Deepak for his extra-ordinary trust and faith in us and for all the initial trancework.
+And also to Deepak for his extra-ordinary trust and faith in us and for all the initial change work.